The Jasic Workers' Struggle in China

 This summer, workers at the Jasic welding-equipment factory in China's manufacturing hub of Shenzhen were brutally repressed during their efforts to form a union.
 Their campaign drew support from university students and labor activists across the country, who flocked to Shenzhen to support the struggle.
 But Jasic and the Chinese government cracked down on both the workers and the students with firings, detentions, surveillance, and the threat of jail sentences.

-As of early November, four Jasic workers remain in prison awaiting trial on criminal charges.
+As of mid-November, four Jasic workers and one labor NGO activist have been in prison for over 100 days awaiting trial on criminal charges.
 Labor Notes is publishing a series of testimonies and stories from these workers and their supporters in English.

 Testimonies from the Jasic Workers

 Jasic Detainee #1: The Story of Worker-Poet Mi Jiuping